Phone-GWP-group

 The corrugated recycles logo is free to use, making it one of the more popular recycling symbols on packaging manufactured from cardboard

-Further information can be found by visiting the International Corrugated Case Association website here.
+For more information, visit the International Corrugated Case Association website here.

 Forest Stewardship Council